 The statute of limitations for saving Federal returns is generally three years after the date the return is filed.
-Returns filed before April 15th are considered filed on the due date of the return or April 15th.
+Returns filed before the federal filing deadline are considered filed on the due date of the return.

 The IRS How long should I keep records? webpage explains:

 The length of time you should keep a document depends on the action, expense, or event which the document records.
 Generally, you must keep your records that support an item of income, deduction or credit shown on your tax return until the period of limitations for that tax return runs out.

 The period of limitations is the period of time in which you can amend your tax return to claim a credit or refund, or the IRS can assess additional tax.
 The information below reflects the periods of limitations that apply to income tax returns.
 Unless otherwise stated, the years refer to the period after the return was filed.
 Returns filed before the due date are treated as filed on the due date.

 Note.
 Keep copies of your filed tax returns.
 They help in preparing future tax returns and making computations if you file an amended return.

 The following questions should be applied to each record as you decide whether to keep a document or throw it away:

 Generally keep records relating to property until the period of limitations expires for the year in which you dispose of the property.
 You must keep these records to figure any depreciation, amortization, or depletion deduction and to figure the gain or loss when you sell or otherwise dispose of the property.